kragen/derctuo/transaction-per-call.md

 bloated the programs themselves somewhat); he didn’t report on runtime memory usage, which I’d think would often be the more crucial aspect.

-Even competing with modern compilers, you might be able to due the full nested transaction thing for a pervasively mutable language like Python at a cost comparable to CPython's existing interpretation cost.
+Even competing with modern compilers, the cost for one transaction per subroutine invocation for a pervasively mutable language like Python might be comparable to CPython's existing interpretation cost.
 But for many purposes CPython's performance is unsatisfactory.

 XXX